North Carolina Personal Injury And Wrongful Death Attorneys

 Because of the contributory negligence rule, injured claimants must demonstrate that they had no part in causing the accident to secure compensation.
 You will need experienced legal representation in your corner.

+This level of preparation gives your claim the strongest possible foundation.
 At Bain & McRae, LLP, we focus on obtaining fair compensation for motor vehicle accident victims and for those who have injuries from poorly maintained or unsafe premises.

-The most common premises liability claims in North Carolina are slip-and-fall accidents, often due to wet floors, uneven surfaces, or poor lighting.
-Other frequent claims involve dog bites, inadequate security leading to assaults, and injuries from falling objects or a building’s defects.
+The most common premises liability claims in North Carolina are slip-and-fall accidents, often due to wet floors, uneven surfaces or poor lighting.
+Other frequent claims involve dog bites, inadequate security leading to assaults and injuries from falling objects or a building’s defects.
+Contributory negligence laws also apply to premises liability claims.

 Evaluating All Potential Compensation In Your Claim